gferrsilva/QMineral_Modeller/README.md

 ## Training Data

 The directory [data_raw](./data_raw) contains all raw data considered for the models' building.
 The main source of the data used for training is the [GEOROC](http://georoc.mpch-mainz.gwdg.de/georoc/) database.
 The repository GEOROC is maintained by the Max Planck Institute for Chemistry in Mainz.

-Some other data used in this work are a concession of researchers of the Geological Survey of Brazil, and was used for model's test callibration.
-Those are disposed in the folder [OtherSources](./data_raw/OtherSources).
+Some other data used in this work are a concession of researchers of the Geological Survey of Brazil and was used for the model's test and calibration.
+Those are available in the folder [OtherSources](./data_raw/OtherSources).

 ## Building:

 Project Developed on R and Python3 languages.<p>

-The data wrangling, first missing value imputaion, convertion elements to oxides, and balancing of mineral instances was done in R.
-The code is available in the [Code_R](./Code_R) folder.
+The data wrangling, first missing value imputaion, convertion elements to oxides, and balancing of mineral instances was done in R. The code is available in the [Code_R](./Code_R) folder.
 Some Random Forest classification models are also available in the [model_r](./model_r) folder.

 The final models used in this work were developed on Python3 language, and are available in the [model_py](./model_py) folder.
+All python codes are available in the [Code_Python](./Code_Python) folder.

 ## Contributors